 How to Make Glow in the Dark Art Glow

-There’s something magical about art that comes to life after dark right?
+There’s something cool about art that comes to life after dark right?
 Kids are drawn to glow in the dark pretty much anything like little moths to a flame.
-Glow in the dark paintings add a whole new dimension to a bedroom wall - but getting the perfect glow sometimes takes more than just turning off the lights.
+Glow in the dark paintings add a whole new dimension to a bedroom wall, but getting the perfect glow sometimes takes more than just turning off the lights.
 Here's how to make your glow in the dark art glow.

 Glow in the dark materials work through a process called phosphorescence.
 During the day (or under light), the glowing pigment absorbs energy.
 Then, in the dark, that energy is slowly released as visible light.